Skip to Content

 If he cries after you put him down, you will reinstate your sleep training technique.
 Continue this process throughout the night using your new goal times of when to feed him.

-You will continue this for your next feeding time of 1 AM and follow the same process.
+You will continue this for your next feeding time of 1 a.m. and follow the same process.
 Once a baby sleeps through a feeding, that feeding is gone.
-If he happens to sleep through the 10 PM feeding it’s gone!
-If he wakes up the next night at 10 PM, you will use your sleep training technique instead of feeding him.

 As your baby learns to self soothe, he may eliminate feedings on his own.
 His sleep cycles will change, especially in the beginning and his sleep may start to look even more scattered, but that is him resetting his sleep cycles.